 Good MorningEquity markets continue to tread water near record highs.
 Tuesday action was driven by a mix of earnings reports and economic commentary.
 Earnings from numerous S&P 500 companies outperformed expectations but came with cautious guidance.
 Regarding the commentary, Fed chief Jerome Powell says the FOMC is in no hurry to lower rates due to persistently high inflation and the risk of it accelerating.

 Wednesday trading will be impacted by inflation data.
 The CPI report is expected to align with trends, running hot near 3%, and may push out the markets expectation for the next interest rate cut will be.
-Featured: Your Bank Account Is No Longer Safe (Ad)
+Featured: INVESTOR ALERT: Tiny “$3 AI Wonder Stock” on the Verge of Blasting Off (Ad)

 |